3 min read

 Premises Information

-Whether you’re applying for a license for your existing dispensary or opening a new location, there are a few things you’ll want include.
-The premises of you marijuana retailer is not allowed to be within a 600 ft. radius of a school, youth center, or day care facility.
-Presenting proof of a legal right to occupy the premises such as a deed or lease will also be mandatory.
+Whether you’re licensing an existing dispensary or opening a new location, a few details matter for the premises.
+First, your marijuana retailer cannot sit within a 600 ft. radius of a school, youth center, or daycare facility.
+In addition, you must show a legal right to occupy the space, such as a deed or lease.

-Providing a diagram of the premises showing the store layout, all entries and exits, and where cannabis will be sold is essential to obtaining a cannabis business license.
-Cannabis retailers with brick and mortar storefronts will be allowed to apply for both an A-license (adult use) and M-license (Medical Use) if the premises meet code.
+You’ll also need a diagram of the premises.
+This layout should show the store design, all entries and exits, and where cannabis will be sold.
+Moreover, retailers with brick-and-mortar storefronts can apply for both an A-license (adult use) and an M-license (medical use), provided the premises meet code.

 Local Compliance